vighneshiyer/vighneshiyer.com/content/research/events/2025_03-beyond_cuda/index.md

 - The audience is filled with ignorant random people who have no clue what's going on.
 But the event was sold as this 'exclusive' event.
   - I would bet that at least 50% of the people there couldn't explain any CUDA code.
 Lots of people who 'want to be in the scene'.
 LMAO what a joke

+- this entire event is a circuitous ad for nvidia, completely backfired
+- lots of videographers and photographers, lots of event staff, lots of AV people

 ## What Actually Happened?